-Liquid has just spilled on your computer.
+Liquid has just spilled on your computer or device.
 Stop!
 Take a deep breath.
 The next steps you take are critically important…

-- IMMEDIATELY SHUT DOWN THE COMPUTER and unplug its power cord or AC adapter.
+- IMMEDIATELY SHUT DOWN THE COMPUTER OR DEVICE and unplug its power cord or AC adapter.
 (On an Apple computer, you hold the power button down for five seconds.)

-- If it’s a notebook, immediately remove the computer’s battery (if possible – some newer notebooks have non-removable batteries).
+- If it’s a notebook, immediately remove the computer or device’s battery (if possible – many newer notebooks and smartphones have non-removable batteries).

-- Disconnect any peripherals (printers, iPods, scanners, cameras, etc.) and cables.
+- Disconnect any peripherals (printers, iPods, scanners, cameras, adapters, etc.) and cables.

-- Note what substance was spilled on your computer.
+- Note what substance was spilled on your computer or device.
 This can affect what the service technicians will do to repair it.

-- Bring your computer into Connecting Point SERVICE as soon as possible.
+- Bring your computer or device into Connecting Point SERVICE as soon as possible.

 - IMPORTANT!
-DO NOT TURN THE COMPUTER BACK ON.
+DO NOT TURN THE COMPUTER OR DEVICE BACK ON.
+It can be very tempting to activate the damaged equipment to see if it still works.
+Resist the temptation!
 Liquids can be excellent conductors, and will do their best to direct electricity into places it has no business going.

-- Don’t shake the computer (this will only spread the liquid around).
+- Don’t shake the computer or device (this will only spread the liquid around).

 - Don’t use a hair dryer on it (even at a low setting a hair dryer will damage sensitive components).